OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/pfc_edu_3.0.md

 ![Image of PFC-EDU 3.0](/static/images/wiki/pfc_edu_low-res_.jpg)

-The PFC 3.0 (PFC_EDU)The PFC_EDU was designed by the [MIT Open Agriculture Initiative (archive.org link)](https://web.archive.org/web/20190723192227/https://www.media.mit.edu/groups/open-agriculture-openag/overview/), in collaboration with the OpenAg community, especially educators working in both informal and formal education settings (e.g. libraries, schools, museums).
+The PFC 3.0 (PFC_EDU)The PFC_EDU was designed by the OpenAg Project, in collaboration with the OpenAg community, especially educators working in both informal and formal education settings (e.g. libraries, schools, museums).
 It can be built, used, modified and hacked by the community for any number of applications.
-MIT continues to test its functionality, design, user interface and impact on learning with our education partners [i2 Learning](https://i2learning.org), the [Media Lab Learning Initiative](https://learn.media.mit.edu/), and educators and nerdfarmers of various ages, technical backgrounds, and access to resources.

 Like any [Food Computer™](index.md), the PFC_EDU is a controlled environment agriculture technology platform that uses robotic systems to control and monitor climate, energy, and plant growth inside its specialized growing chamber.
 The PFC_EDU